8 Best Banks For Small Businesses and Startups In 2025

 7. Aspire: Best For Digital Banking in Asia

-Aspire is a Singapore-based digital or neo bank that provide various financial services to small and medium-sized business.
+Aspire is a Singapore-based digital or neo bank that provides various financial services to small and medium-sized businesses.
 It includes an all-in-one business account, free and cheaper virtual corporate cards, and an efficient credit facility.

-Aspire business account is free-to-open with zero minimum deposit fee requirement and no annual maintenance fee.
-It allows businesses to send and receive payments to/from anywhere in the world in more than 50 different currencies (supported by Wise) at relatively low exchange fees.
+Aspire business account is free to open with zero minimum deposit fee requirement and no annual maintenance fee.
+It allows businesses to send and receive payments from anywhere in the world in more than 50 different currencies (supported by Wise) at relatively low exchange fees.
 Online fund transfer from one bank account to another within Singapore is free through FAST and GIRO.

 Pros